|Dates / Deadlines:|

 UVA in Italy: Photography and Contemporary Art History

-Set in the beautiful hills of Tuscany, the program offers students a unique opportunity to learn the principles and techniques of photography, and to familiarize themselves with the art and history of contemporary Italy.
-Using cameras they build themselves in class, students return to the fundamentals of photographic practice through a focus on pinhole photography, as they explore in person the visually rich culture of Italy.
+Set in Rome, Venice and the beautiful hills of Tuscany, the program offers students a unique opportunity to learn the principles and techniques of photography, and to familiarize themselves with the art and history of Italy.
+Participants will use digital photography to document and explore the visually rich culture of Italy

 This program will run again in Summer 2019.

 While living in Tuscany students will visit Florence's museums, both old--the Accademia and the Uffizi--and new; Florence is home to Italy's National Museum of Photography and to the experimental art space La Strozzina, in the cellars of a renaissance palace.
-Students will also take day trips to a regional photography festival and to contemporary museums housed in the historical center of the medieval city of Siena.
+Students will also take day trips to important Renaissance cities, such as Assisi and San Sepolcro, as well as contemporary museums throughout the region.

-The course will culminate with a visit to Venice for the contemporary International Arts Biennale.
-The Biennale is the most celebrated arts event in the world and is based at the Giardini, which houses 30 permanent national pavilions and includes a large exhibition hall that features a themed exhibition curated by the Biennale's director.
-Additional off-site and The Peggy Guggenheim Museum will offer an extensive experience of the city and it's art.
+The course will culminate with a visit to Venice for the culmination of a Renaissance to contemporary art spectrum.
+Our time in Venice will coincide with the 2019 International Arts Biennale, which is the most celebrated arts event in the world.
+Based at the Giardini, it presents over 50 permanent national pavilions and includes a large exhibition hall that features a themed exhibition curated by the Biennale's director.
+Additional off-sites, as well as the Gallerie dell’Accademia and The Peggy Guggenheim Museum will offer an extensive experience of the city and its art.

-The assignments in the three-credit photography course (ARTS 2511, 3112, or 4900) will teach students the physics of photography and the basics of the darkroom, as well as allow them to create a collection of photographs drawn from their experience in Italy.
-Their final portfolios will include a selection of their ten best prints.
-The course covers all aspects of black and white photography, including the functions of the camera, the processing and printing of images, critical judgment, and professional presentation.
+The assignments in the three-credit photography course (ARTS 2511, 3112, or 4900) will teach students the basics of photographic practice and the fundamentals of digital photography, as well as allow them to create a collection of photographs drawn from their experience in Italy.
+Their final portfolios will take the form of a book, which can be printed later on demand.
+The course covers aspects of digital photography, including the functions of the camera, the processing and editing images, critical judgment, and professional presentation.

 (ARTS 2511, 3112, or 4900; 3 credits)